 The name you choose for your company is extremely important.
 It needs to convey what your company is about, and resonate with potential customers and investors.
 Catchy, simple, and easily understandable names can grab the attention of your intended audiences.
 Write all of your choices down and revisit them after a few days or weeks to see if you still like them.
 After narrowing down your favorites, conduct an online search to find out if they are already taken.
 You can also check with the US Patent and Trademark Office to see if a company name is trademarked.
 Once you decide on a company name, register it with your state or county clerk’s office.
 For added protection, hire an intellectual property attorney to trademark your business name.

 5. Get licenses and permits.

-Depending on the type of business you are starting, and the state in which it’s located, you may need to get a variety of licenses and permits.
-These are required by federal, state and local government.
+Depending on the type of business you are starting, and the state in which it is located, you may need to get a variety of licenses and permits.
+Federal, state and local governments require these.
 Consult with an attorney to find out which licenses and permits you need in order to comply with business laws.
 Not doing this can result in legal problems down the road, as well as hefty fines.

 Most entrepreneurs are cash-strapped prior to launching their companies.
-If you lack start-up funds, there are several options for you to consider.
+If you lack start-up funds, there are several small business funding options for you to consider.
 Credit cards, crowdfunding, short-term business loans, and raising money from family members and friends are popular choices to finance start-ups.
-It is worth noting that obtaining a business loan from a bank can be difficult as a result of their strict lending criteria.
+It is worth noting that obtaining a business loan from a bank can be difficult because of their strict lending criteria.